danweitzel/webpage/content/home/projects.md

 +++

 ### Political Parties and Elections
-"Friends and Foes: How Parties Talk About Competitors and Coalition Partners" (Dissertation Chapter)

 "Curvilinearity in Political Parties:  Evidence from two SPD membership referenda" (with Kai J&auml;ger)

 "The non-democratic consequences of intra-party democracy:  Evidence from the SPD membership referendum" (with Kai J&auml;ger)